 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.09% over the previous month in August, following a 0.22% month-on-month upturn in July.
+Consumer prices were unchanged over the previous month in July, following the 0.38% drop recorded in June.

 August 6, 2020

 The Fedesarrollo consumer confidence came in at minus 32.7 in July, up mildly from June's minus 33.1.